Coherent synchrotron radiation by excitation of surface plasmon polariton on near-critical solid microtube surface

-The helically modulated oscillation of the electron beam can result in the CSR in the form of optical shock along the Valilov-Cherenkov angle, $\cos \varphi_{vc}\simeq (1-\omega_r/\omega_m)$~\cite{Vieira:2021aa}.
-The radiation spectral lines are centred at frequencies $\tilde{\omega}_n=(n\pm 1) \omega_r/(1-\beta_z \cos \theta)$ where $n$ is an integer representing the harmonic number and $\beta_z$ the normalised longitudinal velocity of the beam. $\theta$ the angle with $z$-axis in $yz$-plane.
-For $\beta_z\sim 1$, $\tilde{\omega}_n(n=0) \simeq \omega_m$ along in Valilov-Cherenkov angle $\theta=\varphi_{vc}$.
+The helically modulated oscillation of the electron beam can result in the CSR in the form of optical shock along the Vavilov-Cherenkov angle, $\varphi_{vc}\simeq \arccos (1-\omega_r/\omega_m)$~\cite{Vieira:2021aa}.
+The radiation spectral lines are centred at frequencies $\tilde{\omega}_n=(n\pm 1) \omega_r/(1-\beta_z \cos \theta)$ where $n$ is an integer representing the harmonic number and $\beta_z$ the normalised longitudinal velocity of the beam. $\theta$ is the angle with $z$-axis in $yz$-plane.
+For $\beta_z\sim 1$, $\tilde{\omega}_n(n=0) \simeq \omega_m$ along in Vavilov-Cherenkov angle $\theta=\varphi_{vc}$.
 The radiation intensity is proportional to the square of the number of electrons inside the beam, $N$.
 With the parameters used in this letter, $\varphi_{vc} \simeq 0.23$.
 The radiation spectrum is shown in Fig.~\ref{fig:radiation_spectrum} (a) and (b), which is coherently calculated by using the wave optical method~\cite{Chubar:2006aa} with a virtual spherical detector in the far field where the radiation spikes appear in $\varphi_{vc}$ angle at the harmonic frequencies $\tilde{\omega}_n$.
+The total energy radiated as CSR is $0.12~\si{mJ}$, which gives the energy conversion efficiency from the laser pulse to the CSR is $2.4 \times 10^{-4}$.
 However, there are no advantages in modulating the bunch at the radiation frequency.